fradot/h5pg/README.md

 # Hello World PhoneGap Application

-> A Hello World application built with PhoneGap
+> Phonegap and jQuery Mobile multipage template based on phonegap-start.
+It can be used with Phonegap Build.

 ## PhoneGap Build